badamson1020/Computer-Science-Capstone/README.md

 ## Repository Structure

 - `enhanced-animal-shelter-dashboard/` &mdash; the animal shelter dashboard after both enhancement two and enhancement three
+- `enhanced-java-to-python-translation/` &mdash; the Python translation of the original Java project, enhancement one
 - `original-animal-shelter-dashboard/` &mdash; the original, pre-enhancement version of the shelter dashboard
-- `enhanced-java-to-python-translation/` &mdash; the Python translation of the original Java project
 - `original-java-to-python/` &mdash; the original Java version

 ## Enhancements